kernelci/kernelci-core/doc/schema-boot.rst

             },
             "boot_log": {
                 "type": "string",
-                "description": "The name of the boot log file in txt format" },
+                "description": "The name of the boot log file in text format" },
             "boot_log_html": {
                 "type": "string",
-                "description": "The name of the boot log file in html format" },
+                "description": "The name of the boot log file in HTML format" },
             "boot_time": {
                 "type": "number",